Neoplan Centroliner: Sun Bus

 Sun Bus acquired two Neoplan Centroliners (formerly AP144, 146) from Kowloon Motor Bus, so that they could provide high capacity non-franchised private hire vehicles.

 They first appeared as a shuttle for tourists from the Kai Tak Cruise Terminal in a KMB gold livery with no logo.

 In December 2019, former AP146 toppled to its side on the roof of KMB's Lai Chi Kok depot.
 The bus was repaired and was put back into service two months later.
 The bus later retired in mid-2020.

-Premature withdrawal
+July 2003 Tuen Mun Road bus accident

-One Kowloon Motor Bus-owned Centroliner (fleet number AP69) was forced off a viaduct by a lorry on Tuen Mun Road on 10 July 2003 and was subsequently written off.
+A Kowloon Motor Bus Centroliner (fleet number AP69) was forced off a viaduct by a lorry on Tuen Mun Road on 10 July 2003 and was subsequently written off.
 The remains of the bus were then sent to Long Win Bus's depot in Siu Ho Wan for inspection and storage.
 The remains were finally sold for scrap in 2008.

-In total, 21 people (20 passengers and a bus driver) were killed in this accident, making this the deadliest road accident in Hong Kong history; it is still yet to be beaten.
-The lorry driver involved was sentenced to 18 months in jail after being found guilty of causing death by dangerous driving.
-He later on appealed against the rulings, which were subsequently overturned.
+In total, 21 people (20 passengers and a bus driver) were killed in this accident, making this the deadliest road accident in Hong Kong history.
+The lorry driver involved was sentenced to 18 months in prison after being found guilty of causing death by dangerous driving.
+He later appealed against the rulings, which were subsequently overturned.
 He was then found guilty of careless driving, and his sentence was shortened to six months.